-The Responsible Dean/ or comparable aAdministrator will review all of the materials submitted by the Responsible Supervisor to ensure that the correct procedures have been followed.
-The Responsible dDean/ or comparable aAdministrator will then determine whether the case-matter involves a real or apparent eConflict of iInterest or Conflict of Ttime eCommitment or the appearance of one, and, if applicable, whether any the proposed conflict mManagement pPIan which has been developed is acceptable.
-In cases-instances where there is no such-real or apparent conflict or where the proposed conflict mManagement pPIan is acceptable, the Responsible dDean/ or comparable aAdministrator will showeffect their formal approval and forward the Employee's submission and, if applicable, the proposed Management Plan to the Provost or the Provost's designee for final-level review by signing the Annual Declaration and Disclosure or Consulting Request.
+The Responsible Deant or comparable administrator will review all of the materials submitted by the Responsible Supervisor to ensure that the correct procedures have been followed.
+The Responsible dDeant or comparable administrator will then determine whether the case matter involves a real or apparent cOnflict of interest or Conflict of Ttime cOmmitment or the appearance of one, and, if applicable, whether any the proposed conflict mManagement pPlan which has been developed is acceptable.
+In cases instances where there is no such real or apparent conflict or where the proposed conflict mManagement pPlan is acceptable, the Responsible dDeant or comparable administrator will showeffect their formal approval and forward the Employee's submission and, if applicable, the proposed Management Plan to the Provost or the Provost's designee for final level review by signing the Annual Declaration and Disclosure or Consulting Request.

 The Responsible Dean or Administrator may request additional information from the Employee and Responsible Supervisor when considering the submission, and upon receiving additional or clarifying information may request the Employee resubmit and Responsible Supervisor first review an amended disclosure, certification, or Management Plan.
 The Responsible dDean/ or comparable aAdministrator will make recommendations for managing any real or apparent conflict that has not been resolved at the department or unit level.
-These recommendations will be presented to the unit head and the faculty or unclassified professional memberResponsible dDean/ or comparable aAdministrator's recommendation by preparing and resubmitting a revised Management Plan incorporating those recommendations or (b) their rejection of the recommendation in the form of a memorandum to the Responsible Dean or Administrator that -A written rejection must includedescribes the reasons why the individual finds the recommendation unacceptable.
-Then, the Responsible dDean or/comparable aAdministrator to the Pprovost, or their designee, the all-relevant and applicable disclosures, summaries, responses, proposed Management Plans, and other form(s) and associated and supporting documentation and recommendations (plans of management, and written statements of agreement or unresolved differences).
+These recommendations will be presented to the unit head and the faculty or unclassified professional memberResponsible Supervisor and submitting Employee.
+Those individuals must indicate in writing (a) their acceptance of the Responsible dDean/ or comparable aAdministrator's recommendation by preparing and resubmitting a revised Management Plan incorporating those recommendations or (b) their rejection of the recommendation in the form of a memorandum to the Responsible Dean or Administrator that -A written rejection must includedescribes the reasons why the individual finds the recommendation unacceptable.
+Then, the Responsible dDean or/comparable aAdministrator must forward to the Perovost, or their designee, the all-relevant and applicable disclosures, summaries, responses, proposed Management Plans, and other form(s) and associated and supporting documentation and recommendations (plans of management, recommended plans of management, and written statements of agreement or unresolved differences).